-Ah zombies, how we’ve missed you.
+Ah, zombies – what a great game mode.
 The sinister tinkle of the mystery box, the mind-bending easter eggs, the wacky Pack-a-Punch weapons; it’s good to have it all back.

 However, in Call of Duty: Black Ops Cold War’s zombies mode, players not only have the usual means of acquiring some firepower through the mystery box, wall weapons, or easter egg rewards, but they can now head into the fight with a custom loadout using any gun they’ve unlocked in the game so far.
 This means there’s no firing puny pistol rounds into round ten zombies because you were too stingy to hit the box – you can start with one weapon and a zombies-specific field upgrade.